-Home and Community-Based Waiver Services Provider Conditions of Participation
+Home and Community-Based Waiver Services and Community First Choice Chore Services Provider Conditions of Participation

-Home and community-based waiver services are provided to assist a recipient to live a life that he or she, and those who care about them, value.
+Home and community-based waiver services and Community First Choice services are provided to assist a recipient to live a life that the recipient, and those who care about him or her, value.
 These services provide opportunities for the recipient to engage in community life to the same degree of access as individuals who do not receive waiver services, and may be rendered in a recipient's home or settings that are integrated in, and support access to, the greater community.

-Waiver services and the providers selected by the recipient to render those services are specified in a plan of care that is developed through a person-centered planning process directed by the recipient to the maximum extent possible.
-The recipient, the recipient's care coordinator, and a planning team chosen by the recipient, collaborate to align services and supports resulting in a person-centered practice that will provide access to the full benefits of community living, and will contribute to achievement of the recipient's goals.
+The services that meet the recipient's needs and the providers selected by the recipient to render those services are specified in a support plan that is developed through a person-centered planning process directed by the recipient to the maximum extent possible.
+The recipient, the recipient's care coordinator, and a planning team chosen by the recipient collaborate to align services and supports resulting in a person-centered practice that will assist the recipient to meet his or her objectives and promote access to the full benefits of community living.

-Providers of home and community-based waiver services must be certified under 7 AAC 130.220, and operate in compliance with the Provider Conditions of Participation and with the Conditions of Participation for each service offered to recipients.
+Service providers must be certified under 7 AAC 130.220 or 7 AAC 127.050 and operate in compliance with the Waiver Services and CFC Chore Services Provider Conditions of Participation and with the Conditions of Participation for each service offered to recipients.

-I. Program operations
+I. Program operations.